sonph/something/_posts/2016-08-31-tap-capslock-for-esc-hold-for-ctrl.md

 > tl;dr: Supercharge your Caps Lock key by making it Esc when tapped, and Ctrl when held.

-Read that again. __CapsLock key acts as Esc when tapped, Ctrl when held down__?
+Read that again. _CapsLock key acts as Esc when tapped, Ctrl when held down_?

-_Mind = blown_ 😱💥😵 _, amirite?_
+_Mind = blown_ 😱💥😵 _, right?_

+If it isn't immediately obvious to you, pressing `CapsLock-C` sends `Ctrl-C`, while tapping `CapsLock` by itself sends an `Esc`.

+## Why it's amazing

-I have never used the CapsLock key as I've always held the Shift key to type in UPPERCASE, and as a Vim user most of the time I have CapsLock mapped to Ctrl via macOS' System Preferences.
-This way my pinky doesn't have to awkwardly reach for the Ctrl key at the corner of the keyboard, which I do hundreds of times a day.
+I never use the `CapsLock` key to type in UPPERCASE, so I always have it mapped to `Ctrl` via macOS' System Preferences.
+This way my pinky doesn't have to awkwardly reach for the `Ctrl` key at the corner of the keyboard, which I do hundreds of times a day (especially in the terminal and Vim).

-Yes yes, I know you can alternatively press `Ctrl-C` instead of Esc, but having Esc right under your pinky, system wide?
+Yes yes, I know you can alternatively press `Ctrl-C` instead of `Esc` in Vim, but having `Esc` right under your pinky, system wide?
 Totally cool stuffs👌!

-Another reason for my excitement is that I'm using the Pok3r RGB keyboard, which combines the grave (<code>`</code>) key with the Esc key under one keycap.
-This means that I can't have the keyboard configured in anyway that makes pressing both of them in one keystroke each.
+Another reason for my excitement is that I'm using the [Pok3r RGB](https://www.instagram.com/p/BJMSxxxBUW4/?taken-by=_sonph) 60% keyboard, which combines the grave (<code>`</code>) key with `Esc` under the same keycap.
+This means that I can't have the keyboard configured in anyway that makes it possible to press either in one keystroke each.

+## How to caps

-Anyway, the [post][1] has instructions for setting this up under both macOS and Linux.
-Go and check it out!
+The [post][1] has instructions for setting this up on both macOS and Linux (sorry Windows users!).
+Go check it out!

 In case the post ever goes away, here's how you do it on macOS: